bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Use `react-redux` to Manage a List of Messages**

-  - :blue_book: 1: Getting started with React Redux
+  - :blue_book: 1: Getting Started with React Redux
   - :blue_book: 2: Manage State Locally First
   - :blue_book: 3: Extract State Logic to Redux
   - :blue_book: 4: Use Provider to Connect Redux to React
   - :blue_book: 5: Map State to Props
   - :blue_book: 6: Map Dispatch to Props
   - :blue_book: 7: Connect Redux to React
-  - :blue_book: 8: Connect Redux to Our Messages App
+  - :blue_book: 8: Connect Redux to our Messages App
   - :blue_book: 9: Extract Local State into Redux
   - :blue_book: 10: Review